Telion/ReaperTrackSwitcher/README.md

 Now try switching back and forth between configs 01-01 and 01-02.
 Notice how it affects each of the tracks you selected.
 RTS will only modify tracks that have been placed in one of your configs; unlisted tracks will not be modified.

+By default RTS will display the first FX on the track.
+To display a different one, change its name to start with an asterisk (*).

 Run the action "RTS Display all configs.lua" for a summary of what you have done.

 At this point you are ready to go!
 You might want to set a shortcut key or MIDI code to trigger each of your selected configs.